On that day, Paul and I were spending a July afternoon playing with bottle rockets, just a couple of ten year olds in the brutal Tennessee heat.

 “Let’s take it to the abandoned grain silo in the pasture behind the houses.”

 “That dusty old place?”
 Paul was skeptical.
 “That’s where everyone dumps their old tires and motor oil.
 It stinks.”
-The old silo was where 80% of the liqour store’s inventory was consumed.
-There were more roaches than the school cafeteria.
+The old silo was where 80% of the liqour in the county was consumed.
+There were more roaches than in the school cafeteria.

 “Exactly.
 Nice and safe.”

 “That sounds like adding a lot of time between now and explosions.”
 Teddy said.